danialfarid/ng-file-upload/README.md

 Upload.upload({
         url: 'https://angular-file-upload.s3.amazonaws.com/', //S3 upload url including bucket name
         method: 'POST',
-        fields : {
+        data : {
           key: file.name, // the key to store the file on S3, could be file name or customized
           AWSAccessKeyId: <YOUR AWS AccessKey Id>,
           acl: 'private', // sets the access to the uploaded file in the bucket: private or public
           policy: $scope.policy, // base64-encoded json policy (see article below)
           signature: $scope.signature, // base64-encoded signature based on policy string (see article below) "Content-Type": file.type != '' ? file.type : 'application/octet-stream', // content type of the file (NotEmpty)
-          filename: file.name // this is needed for Flash polyfill IE8-9 },
+          filename: file.name, // this is needed for Flash polyfill IE8-9
-        file: file,
+          file: file
+        },
       });
 ```
 [This article](http://aws.amazon.com/articles/1434/) explains more about these fields and provides instructions on how to generate the policy and signature using a server side tool.